Yoshio Sakamoto

-Yoshio Sakamoto (坂本 賀勇, Sakamoto Yoshio) (born July 23, 1959) is a Japanese video game designer, director, and producer.
+Yoshio Sakamoto (坂本 賀勇, Sakamoto Yoshio) is a Japanese video game designer, director, and producer.
+He is a Senior officer at Nintendo EPD.

 He has worked at Nintendo since 1982.
-He has directed several games in the Metroid series.
+He has directed several games in the Metroid series and worked on series such as Rhythm Heaven, Tomodachi Life and WarioWare.
 He is one of the most prominent members of Nintendo's former Research and Development 1 division, along with Gunpei Yokoi and Toru Osawa.

 Career

 Sakamoto is a key member in the development of the Metroid series.
 Sakamoto grew up with Nintendo toys, which he felt were inventive.
 The company hired him in 1982, when he graduated from art college.
 His first projects at Nintendo were the design of pixel art for the Game & Watch handheld Donkey Kong, and the arcade game Donkey Kong Jr. He turned to the Nintendo Entertainment System afterward, for which he designed the games Wrecking Crew, Balloon Fight and Gumshoe.
 Sakamoto also was the lead scenario writer and creator of Famicom Detective Club with its first two entries, some of the most influential visual novels in Japan in the 80s.

 Sakamoto created characters for Metroid (under the alias 'Shikamoto'), and was a game designer on Kid Icarus.
 He also directed Super Metroid, Metroid Fusion, Metroid: Zero Mission, Metroid: Other M, and was the producer for Metroid: Samus Returns and Metroid Dread.
 Sakamoto's design work is also found in Nintendo games including Balloon Kid (1990), Game & Watch Gallery (1997), Wario Land 4 (2001), and the WarioWare series.